hbc/HBC_master/training/index.md

 #### For HSCI, HNDC and on-quad HMS researchers

-* November 20th - 21st, 2017: *Introduction to RNA-seq using high-performance computing.* [Click here to register!](https://wiki.harvard.edu/confluence/pages/viewpage.action?pageId=217225881)
+* November 20th - 21st, 2017: *Introduction to RNA-seq using high-performance computing* [Registration is now closed]

-* December 6th - 7th, 2017: *Introduction to R* [Registration will open in mid November]
+* December 6th - 7th, 2017: *Introduction to R* [http://tinyurl.com/hbc-intro-r-info](http://tinyurl.com/hbc-intro-r-info)

 #### For all researchers at Harvard University and affiliated institutions